danmalczyk/kdoc/README.md

-# Kylo Docker Layers and Services
+## Kylo Docker Layers and Services
-# Daniel Malczyk, dmalczyk@gmail.com

 The work is based on Keven Wang's Kylo in Docker: https://github.com/keven4ever/kylo_docker/tree/multi_container